This is me (wearing a half beard-moustache that I loved, but my wife did not)

 My math and physics writing is somewhat selfish, written for myself to improve my understanding, and represents a running log of my personal learning progress.
 Please feel free to comment or write if you find any post confusing, helpful, spot an error, or have something to say.
 I’ll also take tips in bitcoin if you find something of value.

 Despite the fact that I don’t usually write any more than 6 pages in any given day, the total page count now weighs in around 6400 pages.

 My occasional programming related posts are usually related to work problems in some way, massaged to obfuscate the original code.

 I’m a dad and stepdad and have two plus two kids at max capacity.
-I blinked and they somehow transformed from fit-on-my-lap sized to almost full grown.
+I blinked and they somehow transformed from fit-on-my-lap sized to almost all full grown.
 I have a wife who not only tolerates and encourages my studies, but is also awesome enough to think that math is sexy.

-I’m a scripting junkie, and have wasted large amounts of time writing perl code to “save time”.
+I’m a scripting junkie, and have burned large swaths of time writing perl and python code to “save time”.
 Regular expressions are beautiful things.

 I worked as a computer programmer for IBM Toronto on the Unix/Windows version of DB2 for about 20 years.
 This was programming in the lowest levels of guts of the product, doing system level stuff like asynchronous IO implementation and exploitation, Linux and 64-bit porting, concurrency infrastructure (lockless reader/writer mutex implementation, …), as well as work on the DB2 interface to the pureScale server (redundancy, failover, …).
 I rarely saw SQL and knew the product from the inside out, not the outside in.